Places to Visit in Peninsular Malaysia for First Time Travelers

 Batu Caves Malaysia – iconic tourist attraction with Lord Murugan statue and colorful staircase, one of the best places to visit in Peninsular Malaysia

-Key Takeaways: Choosing Where to Go in Peninsular Malaysia
+Key Takeaways: Places to Visit in Peninsular Malaysia

 • This page helps you shortlist destinations, while detailed planning is covered in the Malaysia itinerary guide.